AI4SCR/ai4bmr-datasets/README.md

 # Summary

-**ai4bmr-datasets** is an open-source Python package that provides a harmonized and standardized interface for accessing spatial omics datasets, including imaging mass cytometry (IMC) and multiplexed ion beam imaging (MIBI) data.
+**SpatialOmicsNet** is an open-source Python package that provides a harmonized and standardized interface for accessing spatial omics datasets, including imaging mass cytometry (IMC) and multiplexed ion beam imaging (MIBI) data.
 The package enables researchers to load raw spatially-resolved omics data from multiple studies in a unified format, apply and retrieve data structures ready for downstream analysis or model training.
 By